All Episodes

 Two related stories.

-Over the next three years, the budget stops production of the C-17 cargo plan and cuts production of the F-18 fighter by 25%.
+The budget stops production of the C-17 cargo plan and cuts production of the F-18 fighter by 25%.

-900 Boeing workers in St. Louis work on the C-17, 5,000 work assembling various versions of the F-18.
+900 Boeing workers in St. Louis work on the C-17.

-Okay, so St. Louis Boeing says, Machinist Union says 30,000 jobs in St. Louis, lost over the next three years with Pentagon budget cuts.
+Okay, so St. Louis, Boeing says, Machinist Union says 30,000 jobs in St. Louis lost over the next three years with Pentagon budget cuts.

-Then you come to the story.
+Then you come to this story from Reuters.

-President Barack Obama's defense department plans to create 20,000 new jobs to manage a revamp of the way the U.S. buys billions of dollars of weapons every year, the Pentagon's number two official told Congress.
+President Barack Obama's Defense Department plans to create 20,000 new jobs to manage a revamp of the way the U.S. buys billions of dollars of weapons every year, the Pentagon's number two official told Congress.

 The Pentagon also plans to tie more contract fee structures to performance and will make sure that multi-year contracts are awarded only when real substantial savings result attract taxpayers.